miron89/Project/README.md

 The books project was very learning - we build different prediction models and predict the correct class with amazing accuracy.
 The second part of the project was very problematic for books - since they are very long and contains a lot of data.
-In order to build each model (we did 4) it took the computer over 3 hours and we experienced lots of memory exceptions through this project - each model was around 2gb.
+In order to build each model (we did 4) it took the computer over 3 hours and we experienced lots of memory exceptions through this project - each model was around 2gb so we could only deal with one model on the VM this is why we picture the generated text.

 few cons of the Keras generation process: the model tends to generate same patterns of words and generate the same two words over and over again